naga-suresh9/nagasuresh_RISC-V-SoC-VSD_Week_0/Tool_Check_Snapshots/README.md

 ---

-## 📝 Conclusion
+## 🚀 Wrap-Up

-You’ve successfully installed **Yosys**, **Icarus Verilog**, and **GTKWave**.
-With this setup, you now have a complete open-source environment for:
+With **Yosys**, **Icarus Verilog**, and **GTKWave** now installed, you have a complete open-source flow for:

-- HDL design
+- HDL/RTL design
-- RTL synthesis
+- Synthesis
-- Functional simulation
+- Simulation
 - Waveform analysis

-This toolchain empowers efficient FPGA and ASIC development workflows. 🚀
+This lightweight toolchain enables efficient FPGA and ASIC development from your Ubuntu system.
 ````